tbishaw-stat6250/course-questions-wiki/week-01/README.md

 - Answer (ilankham−stat6250): The best way to prepare for the Final Exam is to work through every assigned Weekly Quiz Problem and to develop an understanding of all concepts involved to the point that the problems can be thoroughly answered without consulting reference materials.
 - Question (jbettonville-stat6250): Based upon past offerings of this course, what percentage of students who have taken this exam have achieved a score of 70% or higher?
 - *Question* (cnguyen77-stat6250): How many multiple-choice questions does the Final Exam consist?
+- Question (lceballos-stat6250): What is the minimum score to pass the final exam?
+- Answer (lceballos-stat6250): 70%.

 [Course Structure Quiz, Problem 6]
 - Question (ilankham−stat6250): Is the ability to earn five total achievements at all related to the common employee rating scale of 0-5, with 5 being the highest possible level of performance?
 - Question (jbettonville-stat6250): Based upon past offerings of this course, which, if any, of these achievements are students most likely to fail to earn?
 - *Question* (cnguyen77-stat6250): To earn an A in STAT 6250 this quarter, what achievement/achievements does a student should earn?
+- Question (lceballos-stat6250): What is the hardest achievement to earn based on prevous times this class has been taught?

 [Course Structure Quiz, Problem 7]
 - Question (ilankham−stat6250): What's the intention of encouraging resubmission of incomplete assignments?
 Is it to encourage students to focus on iteratively creating projects that can be added to work-sample portfolios?
 - Question (jbettonville-stat6250): Under what circumstances might the resubmission of an incomplete assignment be accepted?
 - *Question* (cnguyen77-stat6250): Can late submission be counted toward course grades?
+- Question (lceballos-stat6250): How many questions do we have to complete to receive credit in the weekly quizes?

 [Course Structure Quiz, Problem 8]